-Theory target:
+Theory:

-- Understanding basic knowledge of corporate finance, comparing the differences among types of company, and analyzing basic financial situations of company.
+Understanding the basic knowledge of corporate finance, being able to differentiate between types of firms, and analyzing basic financial situations of a company.

-- Understanding principles of corporate finance and targets of company.
+Understanding principles of corporate finance and business goals.

-- Understanding definitions and characteristics of revenue, cost, and profit of company.
+Understanding definitions and characteristics of revenue, cost, and profit

-- Understanding definitions and characteristics of financial statements, financial ratiosand how to prepare financial statements.
+Understanding definitions and characteristics of financial statements, key features in financial statements and how to prepare financial statements.

-- Understanding characteristics and impact of tax (import tax, value added tax, special consumption tax, and corporate income tax) on company, and how to calculate tax payment.
+Understanding characteristics, calculation methods and impacts of tax (import tax, value added tax, special consumption tax, and corporate income tax) on business,

-- Understanding how to raise capital of company, including how to raise debt and how to raise equity.
+Understanding how to raise capital, including how to raise debt and how to raise equity.

-Practice target:
+Practice: